Resolved by the Senate:

 17. If a candidate for the Senate notifies the clerk on or before the opening day of the session that such candidate contests the results of the election for his or her district, a committee of three shall be appointed by the President Pro Tempore within the first two days of the session.
 If a candidate for the Senate in a special election notifies the clerk no later than fourteen days following such election that such candidate contests the results of the election for his or her district, a committee of three shall be appointed by the president pro tempore no later than sixteen days following such election.
 The committee shall take into consideration such contested election and report the facts with its opinion thereon.

-18. The majority leader, other leaders of the majority party in the Senate and the chairperson and vice chairpersons of each standing and select committee shall be appointed by the president pro tempore of the Senate.
+18. The majority leader shall be elected by the members of the majority party in the Senate.
+The other leaders of the majority party in the Senate and the chairperson and vice chairpersons of each standing committee shall be appointed by the president pro tempore of the Senate.
 Chairpersons and vice chairpersons shall serve at the pleasure of the president pro tempore and the majority leader.
-The clerks of the standing and select committees and the chairpersons of the subcommittees thereof shall be appointed by the chairpersons of the respective committees with the approval of the president pro tempore of the Senate.
+The clerks of the standing committees and the chairpersons of the subcommittees thereof shall be appointed by the chairpersons of the respective committees with the approval of the president pro tempore of the Senate.
 The minority leader shall be elected by the members of the minority party in the Senate and the other leaders of the minority party in the Senate shall be appointed by the minority leader.
-The minority leader shall appoint ranking minority members to each standing and select committee.
+The minority leader shall appoint ranking minority members to each standing committee.
 Such ranking members shall serve at the pleasure of the minority leader.
-All standing and select committee members shall be appointed by the president pro tempore by the fifth regular session day of the first year of the term, except to fill a vacancy caused by death or incapacity or resignation from the Senate or from a committee; and except that the president pro tempore may appoint any member elected after the fifth regular session day of the first year of the term to any committee within five calendar days after the member takes the oath of office.
+All standing committee members shall be appointed by the president pro tempore by the fifth regular session day of the first year of the term, except to fill a vacancy caused by death or incapacity or resignation from the Senate or from a committee; and except that the president pro tempore may appoint any member elected after the fifth regular session day of the first year of the term to any committee within five calendar days after the member takes the oath of office.
 Not more than nine senators shall be appointed to any standing committee, except that the joint standing committees on Appropriations and Finance, Revenue and Bonding shall consist of not more than eleven senators.
 The member first named shall be chairperson.
 The chairperson of each committee may appoint one of the members of the committee as clerk thereof.
-All Senate leaders, standing committee assignments, chairpersons, vice chairpersons and clerks and subcommittee chairpersons shall serve for both the 2013 and the 2014 sessions.
+All Senate leaders, standing committee assignments, chairpersons, vice chairpersons and clerks and subcommittee chairpersons shall serve for both the 2015 and the 2016 sessions.

 19. The order of business shall be as follows: